 - Shareholders are resident aliens or US citizens.

 - Your company has issued only one class of stock.

 - Every shareholder has consented to the S corp election.

 - No more than two months and 15 days after the start of the tax year that you want S corp status to begin.

 - Any time in the year before the tax year that you'd like S corp status to begin.

 Looking to convert your business to an S corp?
-Get a personalized advisor for S corp formation to handle your monthly accounting, manage requirements and regulatory compliance, calculate your potential tax savings, and more with Collective.
+Get a personalized advisor for S corp formation to handle your paperwork and provide you with potential tax savings.
+Check out ZenBusiness

 Steps to Take After Converting to an S Corp